printfoo/nlp-interpretability/README.md

 - *Local explanation* is focused on what a model depends on locally, e.g., a saliency map shows what a model is *focusing on*.
 - *Explanation by example*.
 Humans can also justify decisions by analogy, therefore a model can list several examples that are considered similar to the input, e.g., neighbors of word2vec representations.

-(\* Called *post-hoc interpretability* in the original paper, but recent work roughly use the term explainability for this category.)
+(\* Called *post-hoc interpretability* in the original paper, but recent work roughly uses the term *explainability* for this category.)

 Note that this division is not absolute, and some properties of interpretability fall in between a mixture of both.